-Finding a strong dividend-yielding tech stock might feel like searching for a golden goose, but investors should not feel too intimidated.
-In fact, dividend-focused investors can search for the best tech stocks by using the Zacks Stock Screener, the perfect one-stop screening tool for investors of all kinds.
+Finding a strong dividend-yielding tech stock might seem difficult, but investors should not feel too intimidated.
+For example, some of the biggest names in tech, Apple AAPL and Microsoft MSFT, both pay dividends.
+And dividend-focused investors can search for the best tech stocks by using the Zacks Stock Screener, which is a great one-stop screening tool for investors of all kinds.

 By limiting our search to companies in our “Computer and Technology” sector with Zacks Rank #2 (Buy) or better rankings, we can ensure that we are finding the highest quality stocks to buy right now.
-Throw in your preferred dividend yield and voila—the best tech stocks for dividend investors to target!
+Throw in your preferred dividend yield and you will find some of the best tech stocks for dividend investors to target.

-Check out three of these stocks to buy now:
+With all that said, check out these three dividend-paying tech stocks to buy right now:

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report